As we age, our metabolic rate slows down and the processes of fat-burn and weight-loss become a lot more difficult.

 Based on your current size and body measurements such as height, weight, age, and gender, you will receive a daily low-calorie diet budget.
 This diet allows you to eat all foods without restrictions.
 Still, there’s a catch!
 You must limit yourself to that number of points you receive when you become a member which translate into calories.
-On the other hand, if you act reckless, you might easily spend all your points on French fries and sweets which are not good at all and it will mean you’re cheating on your diet.
+On the other hand, if you act reckless, you might easily spend all your points on French fries and sweets which are not good at all and it will mean you’re cheating on your healthy diet.

-You will be allowed to consume protein from fish, chicken, eggs, and plant-based ones, high-fiber veggies, healthy fats such as avocados, olive oil, and nuts, Greek yogurt, as well as low-glycemic fruits like cherries, berries, and melon.
+You will be allowed to consume protein from fish, chicken, eggs, and plant-based protein, high-fiber veggies, healthy fats such as avocados, olive oil, and nuts, Greek yogurt, as well as low-glycemic fruits like cherries, berries, and melon.

 Once in a while, you can also eat legumes, whole grains, and starchy vegetables.
 However, you must completely give up sugar, trans fats, and refined flour.
 Atkins is definitely better than Weight Watchers because it is clinically-supported.
 Furthermore, the Atkins diet can be easily customized to one’s individual needs.

 Unlike Atkins diet which advises its dieters to include a variety of fats in their daily eating plans, the South Beach program minimizes saturated fat.
 For example, butter is a restricted diet food.
 Still, this system lets you consume non-starchy vegetables without any limitation whatsoever.
 Long story short, this diet is comprised of three main phases and you will be able to eat seafood, eggs (omega fatty acids), lean meat, legumes, vegetables, low-fat or fat-free cheeses, nuts, fruits, soy products, etc. Things like starchy carbs, alcohol, and fruit juices must be avoided.